Dubai VARA License

 What is possible with the VARA license

-Issuing assets under VARA
+Issuing Virtual Assets under VARA

-Whitepaper for VA issuers
+Whitepaper for VA Issuers

 - The estimated VA price (if applicable);